riscv-software-src/riscof/docs/source/overview.rst

 RISCOF in coverage mode.
 Under this mode, RISCOF runs the selected set of tests only on the reference model (again in coverage mode) and passes the execution trace of each test to RISCV-ISAC which provides a coverage report on the entire suite.
-Note, one must also provide a CGF-File (Cover Group Format File) which contains all the necessary coverpoints the tests are meant to cover.
+Note, one must also provide a CGF-File (Cover Group Format File) which contains all the necessary cover-points the tests are meant to cover.
 Details of the CGF and its format is available here: `CGF <https://riscv-isac.readthedocs.io/en/latest/cgf.html>`_ .

 Once the tests are ready and have passed the quality checks, the contributor make a